 Here on Long Island, I live with the man I met and fell in love with two years after becoming a widow.
 Life does get better.

 As Joyce Carol Oates wrote after losing her husband, “for all who are grieving, there is no way to survive except through others.”
 On my blog, you’ll find sisterhood in widowhood, a community that understands what it is to be a widow, in particular—a widow of an alcoholic.
 The Year of Firsts.
 Silent phones and quiet homes.
 Half beds.
 Long nights.
 Empty seats.
 Fresh tears erupting with new condolences.
 Life unraveling like a video rewinding.
 Feeling guilty?
 Feeling angry?
 Feeling alone?
-Bring a cup of coffee to your keyboard in the morning or settle down at the end of the day with a glass of wine.
+Bring a cup of coffee to your keyboard in the morning or settle down at the end of a long day.
 Whether you share or read, keep connected.
 Eventually we stop surviving and start living.

 Move over Chick Lit, it’s Late Lit